 Many organizations are planning for risk now as part of their corporate governance, risk management and compliance (GRC) strategies.
-Sound governance policy is an especially high priority now with increased government and public scrutiny.

-For IT, risk management and planning involves ensuring a company's IT systems are aligned with its overall risk management and compliance strategies and integrated with its sound governance practices.
-This alignment with strategy and governance should apply to ITAD.
+A sound governance policy is a high priority with increased government and public scrutiny.
+For IT, risk management and planning involve ensuring a company's IT systems are aligned with its overall risk management and compliance strategies and integrated with its sound governance practices.
+This alignment with strategy and governance should apply to ITAD processes.
 In many companies, however, the complete end-of-life process is overlooked in the plans and policies.